The best red light therapy devices to shop in 2024, reviwed by our beauty experts

 Can be tricky to get hold of

 Due to hormonal changes and external stressors, acne can be a problem at any stage of life.
-And it doesn’t ever seem to get any less frustrating, despite our best efforts at following a skincare routine for acne to a T. Instead of investing in another topical acne treatment, consider a red light therapy device specifically designed to target both existing acne and new underlying blemishes threatening to pop up.
+But it doesn’t ever seem to get any less frustrating, despite following a skincare routine for acne to a T. Instead of investing in another topical acne treatment, consider a red light therapy device that is specifically designed to target both existing acne and new blemishes that threaten to pop up.

-The LightStim for Acne is our top red light therapy device pick for acne-prone skin.
-Utilizing multiple wavelengths of red light, this device uses a mix of blue light to combat acne-causing bacteria and red light to soothe redness and inflammation.
-The 3-minute built-in timer will let you know when your session is up to ensure you reap all the benefits without going overboard.
-After testing this device for one week, we saw a marked improvement in the appearance of dark spots and existing blemishes.
+One such device is the LightStim for Acne, our top red light therapy device pick for acne-prone skin.
+Utilising multiple wavelengths of red light, this one uses a mix of blue light, to combat acne-causing bacteria, and red light, to soothe redness and inflammation.
+The three-minute built-in timer will let you know when your session is up to ensure you reap the benefits without going overboard.
+After testing this device for one week, we can say we saw a marked improvement in the appearance of dark spots and existing blemishes.

 Best red light therapy device for dryness